kaaproject/kaa/doc/Administration/API-security/index.md

 #### Tenant scope version mapping management scopes

-The following scopes restrict management access for tenant [scope version mappings][Tenant Manager scope version mapping], which used for tenant creation, enforced by the [Kaa Tenant Manager][Tenant Manager].
+The following scopes restrict management access for tenant [scope version mappings][TM scope version mapping], which used for tenant creation, enforced by the [Kaa Tenant Manager][TM].

 | **Scope**                                 | **Description**                                 |
 | ----------------------------------------- | ----------------------------------------------- |